William Pacheco

 In 1598 Santo Domingo was the site of the first gathering of 38 pueblo governors by Don Juan de Oñaté to try to force them to swear allegiance to the crown of Spain.
 Today, the All Indian Pueblo Council (consisting of the nineteen remaining pueblo's governors and an executive staff) gathers at Santo Domingo for their first meeting every year, to continue what is now the oldest annual political gathering in America.
 During the time of the Spanish occupation Santo Domingo served as the headquarters of the Franciscan missionaries in New Mexico and religious trials were held there during the Spanish Inquisition.

 Today, the people of Santo Domingo number around 4,500, with about two-thirds of them living on the reservation.
 The pottery traditions of the pueblo almost died out after the railroads arrived and many Santo Domingos went to work laying tracks.
-Even today many Santo Domingo men work as firefighters for the US Forest Service in fire season and ply their artistic talents during the rest of the year.
+Even today many Santo Domingo men work as firefighters for the US Forest Service in fire season and practice their artistic talents during the rest of the year.

 Potter Robert Tenorio began working to revive the Santo Domingo pottery tradition in the early 1970s.
-His influence can be found among many of today's Santo Domingo potters, even if they say he stimulated them to learn on their own.
+His influence can be found among many of today's Santo Domingo potters, even if they say he only stimulated them to learn on their own.

 While today's Santo Domingo pottery is known for designs described as simple geometrics, another outstanding feature is boldness: the lines are thick and well-defined.
+In the 1920s, Kenneth Chapman, from the Museum of New Mexico, went to Santo Domingo and made drawings of many of the designs that were being painted on Santo Domingo pottery "before they disappeared."
+Thomas Tenorio said he got most of his designs from that collection.

 As religious leaders forbid the representation of human figures as well as other sacred designs on pottery made for commercial purposes, birds, fish and flowers are common design motifs.
 Depictions of mammals are rarely seen.
 Another typical Santo Domingo style is to paint in the negative, meaning cover the pot in panels of big swatches of black and red so that only a few lines of the cream slip show through.